 You’ll also find that you can play the conversation by itself.
 Additionally, there’s a transcript of the conversation in which you can read the dialogue, play individual lines, and record yourself.

 There’s also an Extra Vocabulary section.
-This includes all of the different phrases that you’ll have head throughout the audio lesson with the same options of reading, listening, and recording yourself.
+This includes all of the different phrases that you’ll have heard throughout the audio lesson with the same options of reading, listening, and recording yourself.

-Much of the benefit to using Rocket Spanish comes from the many ways that you’ll review the lessons.
+Much of the benefit of using Rocket Spanish comes from the many ways that you’ll review what you’ve learned in the lessons.

 If you complete all of the activities in this section, you should have no problem remembering what you’ve learned.